josemontano1996/teslo-shop/README.md

 ## Seed the database with prepopulated data

-Make a API call to:
+Make an API call to:

 ```
 http://localhost:3000/api/seed